sandrakooda/Customer-Shopping-Performance-Power-BI-Dashboard/README.md

+👨🏻‍💻 Customer Shopping Behavior Analysis
-👨🏻‍💻Customer Behavior Data Analyst Portfolio Project This project represents a complete, industry standard, end-to-end data analytics workflow, designed to mirror the real responsibilities of professional analysts in modern business environments.
-The project encompasses all critical stages of data analysis, from data preparation and modeling to insight generation, visualization, and reporting.
+An End-to-End Data Analytics ProjectThis project simulates a complete, industry-standard end-to-end data analytics workflow, mirroring the real responsibilities of professional analysts in modern business environments.
+The focus is on transforming raw transactional data 3900 customer purchase into strategic business intelligence to optimize marketing and subscription strategies.

+✨ Project Goal & Business ObjectiveThe primary goal was to translate raw customer data into strategic business intelligence by:
+Uncovering insights into customer spending patterns and preferences.
+Identifying high-value customer segments (e.g., subscribers, loyal buyers).
+Delivering actionable, data-driven recommendations to guide marketing campaigns and product development.

 This project is perfect for:
 📊 Data Analyst aspirants who want to build a strong Portfolio Project for interviews and LinkedIn 📚 Anyone learning Python, SQL, and Power BI
 💼 Professionals preparing for interviews in Data Analytics, Data Science or Product Analytics roles.